COMMUNITY AND EVENTS

 PARTY AND EVENTS RENTALS

 Members can rent space beside our pool for parties.
 Our green and shady park is also available for group gatherings and picnics, and our community room can seat up to 30 people for meetings and presentations.
-Our new clubhouse is also available for members to rent.
-Contact us to enquire about availability or make a reservation.
+Our clubhouse is also available for members to rent.
+Contact us to inquire about availability or make a reservation.

 Pool Parties